Home Products Industries Applications Solutions Support Insights Contact Us

 RO + UV Combination: The Best of Both Worlds

-For homes where water may have both microbial and chemical contamination, an RO+UV purifier offers dual-stage protection.
-While RO removes TDS and heavy metals, the UV chamber ensures sterilization of any remaining bacteria or viruses.
+For homes where water might have both microbial and chemical contamination, an RO+UV purifier gives you two layers of protection.
+RO handles TDS and heavy metals, while the UV chamber makes sure any remaining bacteria or viruses are sterilized.

-Many premium systems also include UF (Ultrafiltration), alkaline filters, or mineralizers to enhance the water’s taste and nutritional value post-filtration.
+Many top-tier systems also include UF (Ultrafiltration), alkaline filters, or mineralizers to improve the water’s taste and nutritional content after it’s filtered.

 Scroll to Top